promptware/metaprompt/docs/syntax.md

 Subsequent invocations with the same chat ID *within the same module* will have a memory of the preceding conversation.

-Chat IDs are actually variables that contain an entire chat history.
+Chat IDs are actually variables that contain an entire chat history [(example usage)](../examples/roles.metaprompt).

 # Escaping